OctopusDeploy/docs/docs/octopus-rest-api/examples/register-polling-tentacle.md

 ---
 title: Register Polling Tentacle
-description: An example script to register a polling tentacle.
+description: An example script to register a Polling Tentacle.
 ---

 ## Description